feature-hub/feature-hub/README.md

 #### Feature Service ID & Dependencies

-A Feature Service provider must declare a unique consumer `id`.
-It is recommended to use namespaces in the Feature Service ID to avoid naming conflicts, e.g.:
+A Feature Service definition must declare a unique consumer `id`.
+It is recommended to use namespaces for the Feature Service ID to avoid naming conflicts, e.g.:

 ```js
 const id = 'acme:my-feature-service';
 ```

-The Feature Service ID is referenced by other consumers in their `dependencies` declaration along with a [semver](https://semver.org) version string, e.g.:
+This ID is used to look up the config for a Feature Service.
+It is also used as a consumer ID for the [bindings](#feature-service-binding) of the Feature Services that this Feature Service depends on.
+And it can be referenced by other consumers in their `dependencies` declaration along with a [semver](https://semver.org) version string, e.g.:

 ```js
 const dependencies = {